The three missing terms in Ramanujan's septic theta function identity: The order of the roots

 For $n = 7$, we arrive at Entry~\ref{entry:Ramanujan}\eqref{1+u+v+w}, and for $u, v,$ and $w,$ defined in \eqref{def:u,v,w}, we have

 For finding the three missing terms, it is enough to handle $u, v,$ and $w$ for $0 < q < 1$, in which case these values are real.
 Thus in this section, we state our lemmas under this condition.
-In our first lemma, we show that for $0 < q < 1$, the values $u_k$ defined in \eqref{def:u_k} are in descending order, for $k = 0,\dots,(n-1)/2$.